James-VT/MS1_Handleigh_Hall/testing.md

+# Testing

+In this document, I will be recording all the tests I have run again my website.

+# Validations

+In the first section I have included screenshots of my results validating the website against various checking services.
+Due to the size of the screenshots, for navigating ease I have given each section h1-sized titles.

 # WAVE testing
 https://wave.webaim.org/
 * WAVE stands for Web Accessibility Evaluation Tool.
 It makes sure your website is useable by people who may have impaired vision or other difficulties.